nathan7402/nathan7402.github.io/_posts/2024-07-12-what-is-this.md

 I’ve just started this site, and one question begs answering: Why?
 I’m just some guy, who cares what I do or think?
 I don’t need a blog.

 First of all, correct—I don’t need a blog.
-But I created one anyway.
-Here's why:
+Here's why I created one anyway:

 1. **This site is an excuse to write.** My current job and lifestyle mean most of the things I create are either long slide decks or short social media posts.
 Now that I’m no longer in school, I don’t have much reason to write longer-form content.
 This site gives me an excuse to do so and keep those skills alive.
 2. **This site is an excuse to learn, think, and reflect.** Writing something down is one of the best ways to organize your thoughts on a topic.
 I think writing here will help me reflect on my own life and understand myself better.
 I also hope that it will give me an excuse to nerd out on topics that interest me, and to learn about them in more depth than I would if I wasn’t writing about them as well.